Christodoulos Sozos: Balkan War

 At the outbreak of the First Balkan War, Cyprus was nominally a part of the Ottoman Empire, while in fact being administered by the British Empire as agreed in the Cyprus Convention of 1878.
 On 17 October 1912, Sozos departed from Limassol as part of a small unit of the Cypriot Red Cross which headed to Athens in order to assist the Greek army which at the time fought against the Ottomans.
 His wife Ermioni Sozou, his 4-year-old son Zinon and 7 sisters were not informed about his decision as he feared that they would not allow him to leave.
 The ship made stops at Alexandria and Patras before arriving to its final destination on 23 October.
 On 7 November, he took part in an hour long official meeting with the Greek prime minister Eleutherios Venizelos.
 Venizelos became emotional and eventually gave in to his pleas, allowing him and Larnaca MP Evaggelos Hajioannou to enlist in the 1st Infantry Regiment of the 2nd Infantry Division as privates.

 On 1 November his unit reached Thessaloniki, on 13 November he was dispatched to Agioi Saranta.
 He fought at Delvino before taking part in the Battle of Bizani.
 On 6 December, Sozos was killed in action on the Profitis Ilias height, Manoliasa, outside Bizani.
 Despite multiple search missions his body was never recovered.

 News of his death reached Cyprus in the second half of December.
 His wife Ermioni received hundreds of telegrams offering condolences from both Cyprus and abroad, among them was one from the British High Commissioner to Cyprus Hamilton Goold-Adams.
 Greek schools and courts suspended their activities, a court in Nicosia also raised a flag in honor of Sozos thus breaking the law as Britain maintained a neutral stance in the conflict.
-Ironically Nikolaos Katalanos delivered a speech during Sozos' mnemosynon where he described him as a hyperpatriot.
+Ironically Nikolaos Katalanos delivered a speech during Sozos' mnemosynon where he described him as a "hyperpatriot".
 Mnemosyna were also held in dozens of villages across Cyprus, as well as in Cypriot communities in Athens, Egypt and Sudan.
 Greek Cypriot newspapers were swept with nationalist fervor comparing Sozos with Pavlos Melas.
 Goold-Adams and his successor as British High Commissioner to Cyprus John Eugene Clauson, praised Sozos in their last and first addresses respectively.

 A photo of Sozos was placed in the Hellenic Parliament.
-Streets were named after Sozos in Limassol and Ioannina, a statue honoring Sozos was also erected in the former.
+Streets were named after Sozos in Limassol and Ioannina, there are busts honoring Sozos in Limassol, Ioannina and Thessaloniki.
 Sozos' death left a lasting mark on the Enosis movement, being one of its most important events before the 1931 Cyprus revolt.
+The Rectory Building of the Cyprus University of Technology is named after Sozos.